comit/sonoff-bridge/What's-New.md

 #### Under the hood

-To ade in OtaMagic the file _pio/espupload.py_ has been updated to rename the generated ``firmware.bin`` filename to the released firmware filename.
+To ade in OtaMagic the file _pio/espupload.py_ has been updated to rename the platformio generated _firmware.bin_ filename to the released firmware filename.

 Updated libraries
 - TasmotaSerial-1.0.1